When Do Collection Agencies Report to Credit Bureaus?

 Do Collection Agencies Report Immediately?

-What is the Reporting Process?
+What Is the Reporting Process?

 Can a Debt Be Reported to All Three Credit Bureaus?

-How Does This Affect My Credit Score?
+How Does a Collection Account Affect My Credit Score?

 How Long Does a Collection Stay on My Credit Report?